sgratzl/lineup-lite/README.md

 ## Privacy Policy

 LineUp-lite is a client only library.
 The library or any of its integrations doesn't track you or transfers your data to any server.
-The uploaded data in the app are stored in your browser only using IndexedDB.
-However, as soon as you export your session within the app to an external service (e.g., Codepen.io) your data will be transferred.

 ## License / Terms of Service